The Exciting Future of Space Tourism: A New Era of Adventure Awaits

 1. Blue Origin

-Amazon billionaire Jeff Bezos founded Blue Origin, one of the leading businesses in the space tourism industry.
-New Shepard, the company’s reusable suborbital rocket, is intended to transport visitors on brief excursions to space, providing a brief period of weightlessness and breath-taking vistas of the planet.
-A major turning point for commercial space travel was reached in July 2021 when Blue Origin, carrying Jeff Bezos and three other passengers, successfully completed its first crewed journey.
-In the foreseeable future, the business hopes to increase accessibility to space tourism and perform frequent flights.
+The founder of Blue Origin one of the top players in the space tourism race, is Amazon billionaire Jeff Bezos.
+New Shepard, the company’s reusable suborbital rocket, is designed to carry visitors on short trips to outer space, where they experience a few minutes of weightlessness and stunning views of the planet.
+That milestone, a huge step forward for commercial space travel, came in July 2021, when Blue Origin successfully sent Jeff Bezos and three other passengers on the private company’s first crewed journey.
+The business wants to boost accessibility to space tourism and complete regular flights in the near future.

 2. Spaceship Virgin